-Looking back it’s difficult not to feel some measure of regret for Pernell Whitaker, which is absurd given that the man won six world titles in four divisions and made a boatload of money.
-But the fact is, one of the greatest boxers who ever lived never received the credit and popularity he truly deserved.
-It was uphill all the way, and for one reason: his ring brilliance just didn’t provide the kind of excitement most fight fans craved.
-It’s impossible to compete with a boxer you can’t hit and so many of Whitaker’s matches were one-sided and something less than scintillating in terms of action.
+Looking back it’s difficult not to feel some measure of regret for Pernell Whitaker, and this is apart from the fact he was taken from us far too soon in a deadly car accident in 2019.
+And while it may seem absurd to wish things had been different for a boxer who won six world titles in four divisions and made a boatload of money, the fact is, one of the greatest boxers who ever lived never received the credit and popularity he truly deserved.
+It was uphill all the way, and for one reason: his ring brilliance just didn’t provide the kind of excitement most fight fans crave.
+It’s impossible to compete with a boxer you can’t hit, thus so many of Whitaker’s matches were, in terms of action, something less than scintillating.
 Constantly shifting and sliding, bobbing and weaving, “Sweet Pea” was as elusive as a wisp of smoke in his prime.
 As the great southpaw himself put it, “If I don’t want God to hit me, He’s not going to hit me.”

 If one were to make a list of the most anti-climactic fights in boxing history, Whitaker vs Haugen would have to rank fairly high.
-Pernell had already established himself as the top talent in the division, if not the best pound-for-pound in the entire sport.
+Pernell had already established himself as the top talent in the division, if not the best in the entire sport, pound-for-pound.
 Haugen, while as tough and game as they come, simply was not in the same league as “Sweet Pea” in terms of talent, skill and versatility.

 In the sixth, a precise counter left put Haugen down, the first knockdown of his entire career, amateur or pro.
-Near the end of the seventh Whitaker forced Haugen to the ropes with four hard right jabs, feinted a fifth and immediately tagged the champion with a vicious straight left and an uppercut.
+Near the end of the seventh Whitaker forced Haugen to the ropes with four hard right jabs, feinted a fifth and immediately clobbered the champion with a vicious straight left and an uppercut.
 He then got home seven thudding body shots, while mixing in some more jabs and uppercuts.
 It was like watching Picasso or Pollack attack a blank canvas as the match became a rout, as well as a pugilistic masterpiece.

 Haugen fought for another decade, winning against Héctor Camacho and Ray Mancini, but losing to Pazienza and Chavez.
-He willingly took on all comers, amassing a record of more than 50 pro fights.
+He willingly took on all comers, amassing a record of more than fifty pro fights.
 And years later, when asked who was the best boxer he ever faced, he didn’t hesitate for a second.
 “Hands down,” he said, “Pernell Whitaker.”

 — Michael Carbert